-The cost of a data breach probably isn’t something you want to think about, but it’s important to be aware of what could go wrong so you know what’s at stake.
-And more importantly, what you can do to prevent it.
+The cost of a data breach probably isn’t something you want to think about, but it’s critical that you’re fully aware of what could go wrong—and what’s at stake.
+Most importantly, you need to understand how to prevent it.

 Here’s a startling statistic: the average cost of a data breach in the United States is $8.19 million!

-On top of that, there’s the headache of dealing with regulators, the PR nightmare, and the trust with your customers that can be very difficult--if not impossible--to recover.
 There’s also the potential that the attackers hold your data for ransom.
-Far too often, corporations spend a substantial amount of money to recover that data.
+In order to get it back, corporations must spend a substantial amount of money to recover that kidnapped data.

-Performing vulnerability assessments is vital to ensuring your organization is protected from data breaches.
+Performing a security and vulnerability assessment is key to ensuring your organization is protected from data breaches.
 Vulnerability assessments are essential for any organization, but too often printers on a network are overlooked.

 Regulations fall under different guidelines in security standards, depending on which industry you’re in.
 Financial institutions, for example, have a different set of requirements they have to meet, compared to healthcare organizations.
 If you’re not sure what your industry’s regulations are, you can search Google or check with a governing body.